Skip to main content

 Testing Errors

-• Using expired test kits: Results will be inaccurate
+• Using expired test kits - Results will be inaccurate and misleading

 Maintenance Oversights

-• Neglecting pressure tank: Can lead to pump failure
+• Neglecting pressure tank - Can lead to pump failure and expensive repairs

-• Using wrong replacement parts: Can damage system
+• Using wrong replacement parts - Can damage your entire system

 System Management

-• Overlook water heater anode: Affects entire system quality
+• Overlooking water heater anode - Affects entire system quality

-• Ignore pressure switch settings: Causes pump cycling issues
+• Ignoring pressure switch settings - Causes pump cycling issues and wear

-• Skip backup planning: No emergency water source
+• Skipping backup planning - No emergency water source when you need it most

-• Delay addressing taste/odor changes: Problems worsen over time
+• Delaying addressing taste/odor changes - Problems worsen over time

 Annual Operating Costs